Partner with us

 Your generosity fuels real transformation.
 To keep Embody strong and growing, our annual operating budget for 2026 is $287,000—built on a baseline need of $12,000 per month to sustain daily training, mentorship, and community support for Cleveland’s youth.

-Here’s exactly how those resources are invested:
+Here’s how those resources are invested:

 People & Leadership — $149,240 (52%)